zhangxy-2019/Self-Alignment-for-Factuality/README.md

 }
 ```

-If you find our dataset useful, please cite our work using the following reference:
+If you find our data and code useful, please cite our work using the following reference:

 ```bibtex